Dimple-Patel/WebDevelopment-Course-Practice/README.md

 - create two collections Items and List in todolistDB using mongoose.
 - handle add and delete operation of item from default and user defined list.
 - learn data binding, curd using mongoose and ejs syntaxes.

+#### 9.Blog-website
+application which allow to create new post. display brief detail of all content on home page. display post title and full content in new page when click on Read more.
+-use Node,ejs,mongoose,Bootstrap4,express,body-parser